hammadrauf/Containerfile-jupyter-notebook/README.md

 # Containerfile-jupyter-notebook
 A Container image with Jupyter-Notebook.
-It is specially customized for Python, Pandas, seaborn, GNU-Octave, Latex and PDF.
+It is specially customized for Python, Pandas, Seaborn, GNU-Octave, Latex and PDF.
 It uses mini-conda for managing Python libraries.

 Use it in a local Host-OS Volume for Notebooks.
 It can be used from VSCode with following:Extensions:
 - Github Copilot (From Github)